-f.
 Emergency Telephone Numbers.
-The district will maintain a current list of emergency telephone numbers and the names and addresses of local, county, and state personnel who may be involved in resolving a crisis situation.
+The charter school will maintain a current list of emergency telephone numbers and the names and addresses of local, county, and state personnel who may be involved in resolving a crisis situation.
 The list will include numbers for agencies such as the police, fire, ambulance, hospital, the Poison Control Center, local, county, and state emergency management agencies, local public works department, local utility companies, the public health nurse, mental health/suicide hotlines, and the county welfare agency, so that they may be contacted as appropriate.
-A copy of the list for each building will be kept on file in the school district office and will be updated annually.
+A copy of the list will be kept on file in the charter school office, or at a secondary location for single building charter schools and will be updated annually.

-School district employees will receive training on how to make emergency contacts, including 911 calls, when the school district's main telephone number and location is electronically conveyed to emergency personnel instead of the specific building in need of emergency services.
+Charter school employees will receive training on how to make emergency contacts, including 911 calls, when the charter school's main telephone number and location is electronically conveyed to emergency personnel instead of the specific building in need of emergency services.

-School district plans will set forth a process to internally communicate an emergency, using telephones in classrooms, intercom systems, or two-way radios, as well as the procedure to enable the staff to rapidly convey emergency information to a building designee.
+Charter school plans will set forth a process to internally communicate an emergency, using telephones in classrooms, intercom systems, or two-way radios, as well as the procedure to enable the staff to rapidly convey emergency information to a building designee.
 Each plan will identify a primary and secondary method of communication for both internal and secondary use.
 It is recommended that the plan include several methods of communication because computers, intercoms, telephones, and cell phones may not be operational or may be dangerous to use during an emergency.